From Size to Suspension to Conversion Kits, The Features of Bike Trailers that Really Matter

 Determining how you plan on using your trailer is the first step in selecting the best trailer for your family.
 Trailers can convert to basic and deluxe strollers, high-end joggers and can even be fitted with skis for cross-country use.
 Based on their ability to convert, we sorted trailers into three main types: Trailer Only, Trailer + Jogger or Stroller (jog or stroll, not both) and Multisport Trailers (options for stroll, jog and/or ski).

 MULTI-SPORT: Top of the line trailers that excel as bike trailers, and offer conversion kits to convert to joggers and/or strollers.
 Multi-sport trailers offer the most features, provide the smoothest overall ride and start at $400.
-Burley and Thule Chariot are the most popular line of multi-sport trailers.
+Burley and Thule Chariot are the most popular brands of multi-sport trailers.

 - Best For: Families who want the highest-quality bike trailer OR active families who regularly use their bike trailer as a stroller or jogger.